People think about psychotherapy for all sorts of reasons:

 We might have been holding down feelings for a long time but they keeping reappearing.
 Psychotherapy can bring unconscious thoughts into awareness as we discover negative patterns that keep repeating in our lives.

-We can begin to understand the meanings we have given to life events and look at the limits we have imposed on ourselves, therapist and client can work together to find more freedom and acceptance.
+We can begin to understand the meanings we have given to life events and look at the limits we have imposed on ourselves, you and I can work together to find more freedom and acceptance.

 As a couple you may be questioning your relationship: